ElenaBiagi/Finito/README.md

 ./benchmark search-fmin -o out-file  -q query-file.fa -i index.sbwt [--lcs LCS.sdsl] -f fmin_bv --unitigs-v fmin_unitigs -t freq

 ```
 type has to be the same for both commands.
 The default type is "rarest", t=1.
 Selecting shortest the shortest finimizers is selected among those with frequency smaller than t.
 If t=1 then the two types are equivalent.

-### Canonical unitigs
+Support for lookup queries is currently available only for "rarest".

+### Spectrum Preserving String Set (SPSS)
-Canonical unitigs are required as input to build the SBWT index.
+A SPSS is required as input to build the SBWT index.
 You can obtain canonical unitigs using [ggcat](https://github.com/algbio/ggcat).

 ```
 ggcat build --min-multiplicity 1 -k 31 --output-file out.fna --threads-count 48 input.fna